Once upon a time on 9 November 1989...

 After that great period, our way of apprehending the world and life in general was not the same anymore.

+The site has since evolved considerably.
 Never so much information has been available than since the withdrawal of

 Any comments or corrections even about apparently insignificant details are expected with interest.